 It is an important Buddhist text that has a long and profound history.

-In addition to the actual Text of the Diamond Sutra this web site provides a Diamond Sutra Background Page which explains the origins of the Diamond Sutra and information about how this new translation was done.
+In addition to the actual Text of the Diamond Sutra this web site provides a Diamond Sutra Resources Page which explains the origins of the Diamond Sutra and information about how this new translation was done.

 Time For A New Translation

 One day I was reading a text of the Diamond Sutra and I thought to myself, “Why is this so hard to read?”

 There were terms I wasn’t familiar with and the language and style was totally unlike anything I had come across in “real life” – it seemed very awkward.

 I knew the message was profound, but I found that I was doing mental gyrations just to try to get into the spirit of the Sutra and understand what was being said in it.

 This new translation of the Diamond Sutra allows the reader to experience and comprehend this timeless Buddhist text in a more contemporary language and style.

 It was designed to be readable, understandable, and not overly laden with flowery language or titles and terms.